fardisa/temp_dev_db/README.md

 ## Contact

-For any questions or inquiries, feel free to contact us at [prmpsmart@gmail.com](mailto:prmpsmart@gmail.com).
+For any questions or inquiries, feel free to contact me at [prmpsmart@gmail.com](mailto:prmpsmart@gmail.com).